tamangmisha07/THeCreative./Week2/Prototype-Start/Individual Contribution-log/yosheph-tamang.md

 - Suggest improvements for smooth flow, and visual clarity and error messages
 - Participate in retesting after fixes are applied

+furthermore on week 3, i also finalised the 9 final cybersecurity questions to be asked on the game.